philgyford/django-hines/README.md

 Default is `None`, to disable this behaviour.

 `HINES_TIMEFORMAT` strftime to use for displaying times in templates.
 Default is `'%H:%M'`.

+`HINES_USE_HCAPTCHA`: boolean, whether to enable the hCaptcha field on weblog post comment forms.

 `HINES_USE_HTTPS`: e.g. `False`.
 Used when generating full URLs and the request object isn't available.
 Default `False`.